 At every stage we have emphasised that there is no guarantee that any piece of beneficial ownership data gives a true picture of company ownership, but that making the information available as open data significantly increases the difficulties and risks for those who try to lie.

-Doing authentication, authorization, and validation - and doing them well - is not about providing guarantees about the data, but about improving the data quality.
+Doing authentication, authorisation, and validation - and doing them well - is not about providing guarantees about the data, but about improving the data quality.
 This means distinguishing bad data from good, clarity from obfuscation, mistakes from lies, and holding people accountable for their statements.
 But ultimately criminals, money launderers, corrupt politicians, and others with bad intentions, will lie, and those lies are hard to catch out.
 In fact, it is close to impossible to know if any beneficial ownership statement is actually true.

 In order to understand why, it’s important to consider what has traditionally been offered as ‘proof’ of beneficial ownership to registrars, be they a corporate service provider (CSP) or Companies House.